david-sharechat/lazy-proto/README.md

 # Lazy Proto serde example

-This repo hold a simple example and benchmark for lazy proto serde.
+This repo holds a simple example and benchmark for lazy proto serde.

 ##  Setup